NVIDIA/jetson-rdma-picoevb/README.md

 ### PCIe Adapter Board

 The PicoEVB board is a double-sided M.2 device.
 Jetson physically only supports boards with a full-size PCIe connector, or single-sided M.2 devices.
+PCs typically only support boards with a full-size PCIe connector.
 Some form of adapter is required to connect the two in a mechanically reliable way.

-A PCIe x16/x8/x4/x2/x1 to M.2 key E adapter may be used to plug the PicoEVB board into Jetson's full-size PCIe slot.
-The same adapter enables the PicoEVB board to be plugged into a desktop PC for development.
+A PCIe x16/x8/x4/x2/x1 to M.2 key E adapter may be used to plug the PicoEVB board into a full-size PCIe slot on Jetson or a PC.
 One such adapter board may be available from Amazon as ASIN B013U4401W, product name "Sourcingbay M.2(NGFF) Wireless Card to PCI-e 1X Adapter".

 The following pair of adapters may be used to connect the PicoEVB board to